Meet the youngest marcher to walk with Dr. Martin Luther King Jr. from Selma to Montgomery

-On January 18, 2020, Blackmon relived that experience.
+On January 18, 2020, Lowery relived that experience.
 But this was no traumatic flashback.
-Instead, she watched her life story unfold on stage in the play "Turning 15 on the Road to Freedom," based on the book of the same name that Blackmon wrote about her experience.
+Instead, she watched her life story unfold on stage in the play "Turning 15 on the Road to Freedom," based on the book of the same name that Lowery wrote about her experience.

-"I wanted people to know what happened," Blackmon says.
+"I wanted people to know what happened," Lowery says.
 "Those ugly things affected a lot of people's lives."

 The show is a musical dynamo filled with original gospel and freedom songs sung by a stellar cast of vibrant young performers.

-Queade Norah takes on the role of 14-going-on-15-year-old Lynda as she leaves home to march for voting rights, and, after she's attacked, too, "show George Wallace what he did to me."
+Queade Norah takes on the role of 15-year-old Lynda as she leaves home to march for voting rights, and after she's attacked, "to show George Wallace what he did to me."

 "It took me a minute to want to commit to playing Lynda," Norah says.
 "I knew that to do it you have to have a certain type of strength to grasp the gravity of the story."